astronomer/docs/astro/ci-cd.md

 :::info

-The following templates use [Astro CLI v1.0+](cli/release-notes.md) to deploy via CI/CD.
+All image-only templates use [Astro CLI v1.0+](cli/release-notes.md) to deploy via CI/CD.
 These templates will not work if you use the `astrocloud` executable.
 To upgrade, see [Install the Astro CLI](cli/install-cli.md).

 :::

-### Two-step templates
+### DAG-based deploys

-Two-step templates utilize the `--dags` CLI flag to improve the performance of your CI/CD workflows.
-These CI/CD pipelines deploy your DAGs only when files in your `dags` folder are modified, and they deploy your entire Astro project as an image when any other files or directories are modified.
+The DAG-based deployment method uses the `--dags` flag in the Astro CLI to enable faster performance for changes to your DAG files.
+These CI/CD pipelines deploy your DAGs only when files in your `dags` folder are modified, and they deploy the rest of your Astro project as an image when other files or directories are modified.
+In this deployment method, DAGs are deployed separately and are never built in or included in your Docker image.

 This workflow has a number of benefits:

-- Your Deployment's infrastructure will not experience downtime for updates to DAG code.
+- DAG-based deploys are significantly faster than image-only deploys when you deploy only changes to your DAG files.
+Your updated code will appear in Airflow faster than for project configuration changes.
-- DAG only deploys are faster than image deploys.
-Your code changes will appear in Airflow faster than for project configuration changes
+- When you push only changes to your DAGs, your Deployment's workers and scheduler(s) will not restart.
-- You can have different sets of users deploy project changes and DAG changes.
+- You can have different sets of users deploy project changes versus DAG changes.

-Specifically, a two-step CI/CD template:
+CI/CD templates for this deployment method do the following:

-- Accesses Deployment API key credentials.
+- Access Deployment API key credentials.
 These credentials must be set as OS-level environment variables named `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET`.
-- Installs the latest version of the Astro CLI.
+- Install the latest version of the Astro CLI.
-- Determines which files were updated by the commit:
+- Determine which files were updated by the commit:
     - If only DAG files in the `dags` folder have changed, run `astro deploy --dags`.
-This pushes your `dags` folder to your Deployment
+This pushes your `dags` folder to your Deployment.
     - If any file not in the `dags` folder has changed, run `astro deploy`.
-This creates a Docker image for your Astro project, authenticates to Astro using your Deployment API key, and pushes the image and DAGs to your Deployment.
+This triggers two subprocesses.
+One that creates a Docker image for your Astro project, authenticates to Astro using your Deployment API key, and pushes the image to your Deployment.
+A second that pushes your `dags` folder to your Deployment.

 This workflow is equivalent to the following bash script: